hiveeyes/documentation/doc/source/other-projects.rst

 4Bees
 =====
-4Bees is an open platform for innovative beekeepers and developers to develop products that improve the quality of life of bees and beekeepers.
+4Bees is an open platform founded by Mag.
+Dieter Metzler for innovative beekeepers and developers to develop products that improve the quality of life of bees and beekeepers.
-Based in Austria.
+Based in Alberschwende, Austria.
 Around since 2015.

 - http://www.4bees.at/